Chair

 - manage the Board to ensure that sufficient time is allowed for discussion of complex or contentious issues, where appropriate arranging for informal meetings beforehand to enable thorough preparation for the Board discussion.
 It is particularly important that Non-Executive Directors have sufficient time to consider critical issues and obtain answers to any questions or concerns they may have, and are not faced with unrealistic deadlines for decision-making;

-- ensure the Board is fully informed about all issues on which it will have to make a decision, through briefings with the Chief Executive Officer, the Chief Financial Officer, the Company Secretary, and members of the executive management as appropriate;
+- ensure the Board is fully informed about all issues on which it will have to make a decision, through briefings with the CEO, the Chief Financial Officer, the Company Secretary, and members of the executive management as appropriate;

 - take the lead in providing a properly constructed induction programme for new Directors that is comprehensive, formal and tailored, facilitated by the Company Secretary;